okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-generic-database/index.md

 ---
-title: Migrate users from an on-premises generic database to Universal Directory
+title: Migrate users from an on-premises generic database
 ---

-# Directory coexistence tutorial 3: Migrate users from an on-premises generic database to Universal Directory
+# Migrate users from an on-premises generic database

 Suppose you store your user profiles and groups in a generic on-premises database, but want to replace it with Universal Directory.
 In this case, you have two options: